lidongzh/FwiFlow.jl/docs/src/index.md

 The flow physics component maps from intrinsic properties such as permeability to flow properties, such as fluid saturation.
 We use a model of two-phase flow in porous media as an example.
 The governing equations are convervation of mass, Darcy's law, and other relationships.

 ### Rock Physics
-The rock physics model describes the relationship
+The rock physics model describes the relationship between fluid properties and rock elastic properties.
+When one fluid phase displaces the other,

 ### Wave Physics